 The 2020 Tennessee Titans were hoping to repeat their 2019 magic on the back of a talented roster.
 Derrick Henry became the eighth player in NFL history to eclipse 2,000 rushing yards and Ryan Tannehill played up to his contract extension.
 The Titans secured their first AFC South crown since 2008 (third ever) and found themselves in the AFC Playoffs.
 Unfortunately, the defense became a liability and the Titans were eliminated in the Wild Card round.

 What is majorly considered a success may be overshadowed by the early playoff exit to begin the offseason, but the foundational pieces for a great team are in place in Tennessee.
-Henry and Tannehill are here to stay and key players like Anthony Castonzo and A.J.
-Brown are also here to stay.
+Henry and Tannehill are here to stay and key players like A.J.
+Brown is also here to stay.
 Defense was the top priority in free agency and the Titans made a splash, signing stars like Bud Dupree and Denico Autry.
 The defense train could continue rolling into the NFL draft, where the Titans hold the 22nd overall pick.
 Expect them back in contention next season under Mike Vrabel.

 Tennessee Titans odds

 Best Titans betting site(s)